 Each student completes a 14-page Freedom Scholarship packet as a requirement to receive the scholarship.
 This paperwork includes a promissory note along with all the required financial disclosures you would find for a private student loan.
-The interest rate should a scholarship revert to a loan is set at 4% simple interest.
+If a scholarship is reverted to a loan, the interest rate is set at 4% simple interest.
 The repayment period allowed is monthly for ten years.
-Ahead, we have made a slight change to the terms, requiring a \$50.00/monthly payment starting with the 2024-2025 year awards.
+Moving forward starting with the 2024-2025 school year awards, we have made a slight change to the terms, requiring a minimum \$50.00 monthly payment.